SirPatschiii/NonAlcoholicGinBottlingPlant/README.md

 # NonAlcoholicGinBottlingPlant
-A project with the goal to implement a non alcoholic gin bottling plant into an java application
+A project with the goal to implement a non-alcoholic gin bottling plant into a java application

+Student numbers: 8102267  & 1634406